 A broken bone that happens without an injury.
 A tumor growing in the bone can cause the bone to become weak or fracture.

-If you are concerned about any changes your child experiences, please talk with your child’s doctor.
-Your doctor will ask how long and how often your child has been experiencing the symptom(s), in addition to other questions.
+If you are concerned about any changes you or your child experience, please talk with the doctor.
+The doctor will ask how long and how often the patient has been experiencing the symptom(s), in addition to other questions.
 This is to help figure out the cause of the problem, called a diagnosis.

-If cancer is diagnosed, relieving symptoms remains an important part of your child’s cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your child’s health care team about the symptoms he or she experiences, including any new symptoms or a change in symptoms.
+If cancer is diagnosed, relieving symptoms remains an important part of your or your child’s cancer care and treatment.
+This may be called palliative care or supportive care.
+Be sure to talk with the health care team about the symptoms he or she experiences, including any new symptoms or a change in symptoms.